 2007 - Significant restoration work was underway in dining room, Mary’s study, and Mary’s bedroom; front and back parlors completed.
 Unopened letter from Harriet Taylor Upton to Susan B. Anthony (postmarked 1901) was discovered in wall under stairs.

 2010 - Plaster restoration in one small bedroom and bathroom completed.
-Limited display of Carrie Chapman Catt photos moved to kitchen area.
+Limited display of Carrie Chapman Catt photos installed in the kitchen area.

-2011 - Front bedroom on second floor (formerly known as the "museum room" re-opens as Guest Chamber.
+2011 - Front bedroom on second floor (formerly known as the "museum room") re-opens as the Guest Chamber.

 2012 - Susan B Anthony's black silk dress gets a new exhibit case with improved UV protection.
 Mosher couch is restored and placed in Susan B Anthony's study.
 1848 portrait of Rhoda DeGarmo is conserved and restored.